oaurbanov/yt_audio_scraper/README.md

 It is an audio dataSet generator.
 For training Neural Networks

-Just put the video links (tested with youtube videos) in the json array under "links" key, and a .wav file with each pronunced word will be extracted.
+Just put the video links (tested with youtube videos) in the json array under "links" key, and a .wav file with each pronounced word will be extracted.

 In order to extract each word the video should have automatic-generated subtitles.
 For better extractions, the videos should have audio with low noise and silence (70 ms) between words.

-## Pack tree
+## Repo tree
 ```

 ├── audioscraper   --> package